 Depending on the rearing system, you need from 2 to 5 steps in turn off the different light points in total 15-20 minutes time (see pictures of different rearing/production systems on page 6 till 12).
 Start to dim/switch off Light 1 then followed by zones 2-3-4 or 5.
-By starting at 14 days of age with this program, the chicks are already used to it and allow an easier transition at the time they are released to the slats/system.
+By starting at 14 days of age with this program, the chicks are alwith your technical advisors from your chick and system suppliers.